bitwarden/gh-actions/lint-workflow-v2/README.md

 - `self.compatibility`: The list of objects this rule is compatible with.
 This is used to create separate instances of the Rule for each object in the Rules collection.
 - `self.settings`: In general, this should default to what is shown here, but allows for overrides
-- `self.fn`: The function doing the actual work to check the object and enforce the standardenforcing.
+- `self.fn`: The function doing the actual work to check the object and enforce the standard.

 `fn` can be as simple or as complex as it needs to be to run a check on a _single_ object.
 This linter currently does not support Rules that check against multiple objects at a time OR file level formatting (one empty between each step or